 Are you an expert?
 Apply to contribute here.

 The unisex Slip-On SF or Surf from Vans is offered in men’s and women’s sizing.
-Men have options from size 3.5 to 13 Medium width, while sizes 5 to 14.5 in Medium width are up for grabs for the ladies.
-Like the classic Slip-On, this shoe exhibits a low-top profile in a slip-on construction equipped with elastic goring on both sides which make it easy to wear and an ideal go-to shoe of many.
+Like the classic Slip-On, this shoe exhibits a low-top profile in a slip-on construction equipped with elastic goring on both sides which makes it easy to wear and an ideal go-to shoe of many.

 The low-top Vans Slip-On SF is the kind of shoe that anyone could where from sun up to sun down.
 It is lightweight, breathable, and convenient, which makes it the perfect shoe for the summer.
 Like the legendary Vans Slip-On, this iteration offers nothing but versatility in the style department.
 Numerous colorways are available for both men and women, so anyone could choose any colorway that suits his/her style best.
 Wear this Vans with shorts, pants, jeans, skirts, or dresses, and you are good to go.